Hridya2001/Weather-prediction-AWS/README.md

-Fianlly calculate the average temperature and the weather forcast od each cities.
+Fianlly calculate the average temperature and the weather forcast of each cities.